 Distance learning students and instructors are entitled to library services and resources equivalent to those offered on campus.

-Services for Distance Students include reference and research assistance, remote access to all of the library's online holdings, article and book delivery of materials not available in full text online, borrowing resources from other Louisiana Institutions via LOUIS Reciprocal Borrowing Card, and borrowing journal articles from other libraries through our Interlibrary Loan service.
+Services for Distance Students include research assistance, access to the library's electronic resources, delivery of materials not available in full-text online, and borrowing resources from other libraries through Interlibrary Loan and the LOUIS Reciprocal Borrowing Card.

-Services for Distance Instructors include reference assistance and library instruction, embedding a librarian into your Moodle course, adding library resources to your Moodle course, and requesting a subject or course specific research guide.
+Services for Distance Instructors include research assistance and class library instruction, support in adding library resources to an online course, an embedded librarian, and requesting subject or course-specific research guides.

-The Instructional Services Department is dedicated to the design, delivery, testing, and continual improvement of library instruction to ensure students and faculty are aware of and can effectively use information resources to achieve their research goals.
-Effective bibliographic and information literacy instruction reflects the University’s primary purposes of teaching, learning, scholarship, research, and public service.
+The Instructional Services Department is dedicated to the design, delivery, and continual improvement of library instruction to ensure students and faculty can effectively use library resources to achieve their research goals.

-A variety of instructional formats are available including general and specialized library instruction sessions, research appointments for students and faculty, embedded information resources for faculty, self-paced instruction modules, and English 305, a one-credit-hour course covering basic and advance library research techniques.
+Instructional formats include general and specialized library instruction sessions, individual research consultations for students and faculty, embedded information resources for faculty, self-paced instruction modules, and English 305, a one-credit hour course covering basic and advanced library research techniques.